The Art of Impact Mapping: 4 Steps to Create Your Own Map

 2. Once a customer adopts that behavior change, it will make it possible for your business to achieve its original goal.

-Once you launch deliverables, you can track behavior and impact metrics and reassess and evaluate your strategy.
+Once you launch deliverables, you can and reassess and evaluate your strategy.

 When to use impact mapping